 You can use a liquid or solid insecticide for Sod webworm treatment in Houston.
 Several types will work but feel free to contact our commercial lawn care experts for more information.

-If your Houston area residential or commercial lawn is suffering from pest infestation, call our experts at Zodega TIS.
+If your Houston area residential or commercial lawn is suffering from bug or pest infestation, call our experts at Zodega TIS.
 We will identify the issue and recommend the best pest control solution for your situation.